-Even wool socks can washed in the washing machine.
+Even wool socks can be washed in the washing machine.
 Just take some precautions as given below.

-This saves face of your socks -you know what I mean.
+This saves the face of your socks – you know what I mean.

-You can use a gentle cycle in the washing machine, for daily wear socks that has not seen much dirt.
+You can use a gentle cycle in the washing machine, for daily wear socks that have not seen much dirt.
 For more soiled socks you may want to use more agitation.